Generalized Out-of-Distribution Detection: A Survey: Challenges and Future Directions

 \keypoint{c.~OOD Detection \& Open-Set Noisy Labels} Existing methods of learning from open-set noisy labels focus on suppressing the negative effects of noise~\cite{iterativeosnl18cvpr,mopro20iclr}.
 However, the open-set noisy samples can be useful for outlier exposure (\cf ~Section \ref{sec:ood_classification_oe})~\cite{ngc21iccv} and potentially benefit OOD detection.
 With a similar idea, the setting of open-set semi-supervised learning can be promising for OOD detection.
-We believe the combination between OOD detection and the previous two fields can provide more insights and possibilities.
+We believe the combination of OOD detection and the previous two fields can provide more insights and possibilities.

-\keypoint{d.~Theoretical Analysis} While most of the existing OOD detection works focus on developing effective approaches to obtain better empirical performance, the theoretical analysis remains largely underexplored.
-Recently, ~\cite{morteza2022provable} developed an analytical framework that provided theoretical understanding for OOD detection.
-We hope future research can also contribute theoretical analyses and provide in-depth insights that help guide algorithmic development with rigorous guarantees.

-\keypoint{e.~OOD Detection For Broader Learning Tasks} As mentioned in the Section~\ref{sec:ood_discussion}, OOD detection encompasses a broader spectrum of learning tasks, including multi-label classification~\cite{wang2021canmulti}, object detection~\cite{du2022vos, du2022unknown}, image segmentation~\cite{hendrycks2019scaling}, time-series prediction~\cite{kaur2022codit}, and LiDAR-based 3D object detection~\cite{nguyen2022out}.
+\keypoint{d.~OOD Detection For Broader Learning Tasks} As mentioned in Section~\ref{sec:ood_discussion}, OOD detection encompasses a broader spectrum of learning tasks, including multi-label classification~\cite{wang2021canmulti}, object detection~\cite{du2022vos, du2022unknown}, image segmentation~\cite{hendrycks2019scaling}, time-series prediction~\cite{kaur2022codit}, and LiDAR-based 3D object detection~\cite{nguyen2022out}.
 For the classification task itself, the researchers also extended the OOD detection technique to improve the reliability of zero-shot pretrained models~\cite{esmaeilpour2022zero} (\eg CLIP).
-Other works explore how to use OOD detection methods to only generate reliable image captions~\cite{shalev2022baseline}.
-We believe that with OOD detection methods, many more fields can benefit from reliable and practical models.
-In turn, insights from various fields can also help OOD detection to develop better.
+Furthermore, some studies focus on applying OOD detection methods to produce reliable image captions~\cite{shalev2022baseline}.
+Recent advancements extend OOD detection to continuously adaptive or online learning environments~\cite{wu2023meta}.
+Additionally, OOD detection shows promise in addressing model reliability issues in broader applications, like mitigating hallucination problems in large language models~\cite{zhou2020detecting}.
+The integration of OOD detection methods promises to enhance the reliability and practicality of models across various fields, and insights from these fields could, in turn, further refine OOD detection techniques.

+\keypoint{e.~OOD Detection with World Models} The existing works utilizing foundation models, particularly multi-modal ones such as CLIP~\cite{radford2021learning}, have significantly enhanced OOD detection performance, as discussed in Section~\ref{sec:ood_foundation}.
+Starting from this, recent advancements have further focused on leveraging the extensive world knowledge encapsulated in Large Language Models~\cite{dai2023exploring}.
+This approach aligns with the rapid development in multi-modal world models~\cite{yang2023dawn,liu2023visual,li2023otter}, presenting burgeoning opportunities for further innovation within the OOD detection community.